Connect with others who understand.

 2. Urgent Care

-Urgent or immediate care centers are a good choice for painful boils that need same-day treatment when your regular doctor isn’t available.
+Urgent care centers are a good choice for painful boils that need same-day treatment when your regular doctor isn’t available.

 At urgent care, providers can: